Renasant (RNST)

 Founded in 1904 during a time when the South was rebuilding its economy, Renasant (NYSE:RNST) is a regional bank holding company that offers banking, wealth management, insurance, and specialized lending services throughout the Southeast.

-- 6.2% annual revenue growth over the last five years was slower than its banking peers
+- Muted 6.3% annual revenue growth over the last five years shows its demand lagged behind its banking peers

 Why There Are Better Opportunities Than Renasant